HMS Nabob (D77): Construction and career

 At Scapa Flow, emergency work was done to keep the ship afloat, but Nabob was eventually judged not worth repairing due to a lack of shipyard capacity.
 The escort carrier was beached and abandoned on 30 September 1944 on the south shore of the Firth of Forth, then cannibalized for other ships but retained as part of the Reserve Fleet of Rosyth Command.
 On 10 October 1944, Nabob was paid off at Rosyth.
 She was returned to United States Navy at Rosyth on 16 March 1946.
 Never entering US service, the ship was sold on 26 October 1946.

 Nabob was sold for scrapping in the Netherlands in September 1947.
 However, the vessel was resold and converted as the merchant Nabob of Norddeutscher Lloyd in 1951, entering service in 1952.
-In 1967 the ship's registry changed to Panama and was the ship was renamed Glory.
+In 1967 the ship's registry changed to Panama and the ship was renamed Glory.
 She was sold for scrap in Taiwan on 6 December 1977.